FNNDSC/viewerjs/README.md

 Thus the VObj can load image data from diverse sources such as a hooked back-end using the provided <tt>url</tt>, a local filesystem using the <tt>file</tt> property or the Google Drive storage service using the <tt>cloudId</tt>
 property.
-More data can be added to the viewer by repeatedly calling the <tt>addData</tt> method which creates a new tumbnails bar for each dataset (users can also interactively add more data by dragging files/folder onto the viewer).
+More data can be added to the viewer by repeatedly calling the <tt>addData</tt> method which creates a new thumbnails bar for each dataset (users can also interactively add more data by dragging files/folders onto the viewer).

 The <tt>viewerjs.Viewer</tt> constructor can also accept a [gcjs.GDriveCollab](https://github.com/FNNDSC/gcjs) object as an optional second parameter to enable realtime collaboration among remote visualizations.
 The